Sketch/mushcode/README.md

 *Myrddins\_BBoard*: Performance and cosmetic improvements to Myrddin's BBoard System.

+*ooc*: A simple +ooc command for room-local out-of-character communication.

 *playstatus*: Allow players to set their playstatus (IC/OOC/AFK) with the +ps command and shortcuts.
 New statuses are easy to build and restrict, and can have side-effects (like a Wizard being set off-duty when IC).

 *where*: A simple +where that sorts by unique location.
 The appearance is easily altered.